-In view of the requirements of COVID-19 (Temporary Measures) (Alternative Arrangements for Meetings for Companies') Order 2020, the Company had published the minutes of its last Annual General Meeting on SGXNet and the Company's website within one month after the date of the meeting.
+The Company had published the minutes of its last Annual General Meeting and Extraordinary General Meeting held on 5 October 2023 on SGXNet and the Company's website within one month after the date of the meeting.
 Results of general meetings will continue to be released as an announcement on SGXNet.